benjamin-t-brown/trivivia/quizzes/Quiz2.md

    staycation/holistay
 7. When you go to a bar but don't want to imbibe, you might order one of these fancy Prohibition-friendly drinks? mocktail
-8. Pop-culture web site Buzzfeed is notorious for creating which lazy style of post, often ranking music, movies, or games in some arbitrary order to get quick clicks? listicle
+8. Pop-culture web site Buzzfeed is notorious for creating this kind of low-effort content, often ranking music, movies, or games in some arbitrary order to get quick clicks? listicle
 9. Bonus.
 "Midichlorians controlling the Force" is a notorious Star Wars 'retcon'; a word which is a portmanteau of what two words?
    Retroactive Continuity